voschezang/coding-handbook/goals-planning-strategy.md

 - Bottom-up: First list features or desires, then define metrics.
 - Top-down: Define a desired outcome, then define metrics to track progress towards that outcome, then list immediate actions.

+## Documentation

+> Use documents to recall conversations rather than having them.

+The goal is to externalize thinking.
+This helps to alignment the whole organization or team.

+Summarize higher level in one-pages, but do use appendices (for details) and link to additional sources.
+See also [documentation](documentation.md).

+**Assumptions & Facts**
+For each goal, denote the assumptions and rationale.
+Be explicit in what's an assumption or uncertain.

+### Tools

+**Narrative**
+Convey the feeling of an ideal state.
+E.g.*"1000 songs in your pocket"* This is independent of the required input effort.

+**Persona**
+A model (or proxy) of the target market or audience.
+E.g. a typical user with a certain background.

+**User Story**
+What value a given feature would bring to a given *persona*.
+E.g.:

+> As a `Persona` I want  `an action` because it will bring this `benefit` which helps to reach this `outcome`, based on the fact that `______`  and the assumption that `______`.

+In order to be effective, a the scope should be limited to a few weeks.

+**Epic**
+A collection of user stories that can be finished in at most a handful of months.